JulieMontoya/AdveBuilder/bobajob_st/spoiler.md

 ## The Back Story

-A crazy old cat lady, a mother of a hyperactive child, a shopkeeper and an ageing hippy have engaged the player to perform some simple odd jobs.
+A crazy old cat lady, a mother of a hyperactive child, a shopkeeper and an ageing hippy have engaged the player, via an unusual employment agency, to perform some simple odd jobs.

 ## Object of the Game